sacarlson/sacarlson.github.io/my_wallet/readme.md

 #  my_wallet Features

 * Send funds of any asset type to another accountId.
+* Send funds to pay web store purchases from URL link or qr-code with escrow support (see OpenCart Stellar Plugin for details)
 * Create Random accountId keypair destination accounts and signers
 * Create hash(x) keypair using value of x and add as signers
 * Create hash(tx) keypair using value of tx and add as signers